Morocco Sahara Desert Camping: What to Expect at a Desert Camp in Merzouga

 The camp itself: Desert camps in Merzouga range from basic to genuinely luxurious.
 A standard camp has large Berber tents with proper beds (not sleeping bags on sand), clean shared toilet and shower facilities, electricity via generator (turned off at midnight), and a communal dining tent.
 Luxury camps add private en-suite bathrooms, plush furnishings, heated floors, high-thread-count bedding, and sometimes a small pool.
 What they all have in common: a campfire surrounded by cushions, a traditional Berber dinner of tagine and couscous, and live music from the camp's Berber musicians — hand drums, bendir, and the hypnotic three-string guembri.

 The night and the morning: After dinner, the generator goes off and the desert becomes extraordinary.
 Erg Chebbi is one of the darkest skies in North Africa — no light pollution, no cloud cover for most of the year — and the Milky Way appears as a dense band of light across the entire sky.
 Your guide can point out the constellations and tell you the Berber names for the major stars.
-Most camps wake guests at around 5:30am for the sunrise, which is the single most spectacular 20-minute window of the entire experience: the dunes change colour from black to deep red to copper to brilliant gold as the sun rises over the Algerian border.
+Most camps wake guests at around 5:30am for the sunrise, which is the single most spectacular 20-minute window of the entire experience: the dunes change color from black to deep red to copper to brilliant gold as the sun rises over the Algerian border.
 The camel trek back across the still-cool dunes takes you past your own footprints from the evening before.

 Practical advice: Bring a warm layer even in summer — the desert drops sharply at night.
 A small torch.
 Earplugs if you are a light sleeper (the wind can be noisy).
 Leave your main luggage in Merzouga village; bring only an overnight bag to camp.
 Your phone camera will struggle with night photography; if you have a DSLR or mirrorless camera, this is the moment to bring it.
 Tip the camp staff and musicians separately from your guide — 50–100 MAD each is generous and appropriate.